-Status: Passed the Assembly on a party-line vote and is pending in the Senate.
+Status: Passed the Assembly Labor and Employment Committee on a party-line vote and is pending in Assembly Appropriations.

 Labor Commissioner Involvement in Arbitration of Wage Claims (SB 1384)

 This bill would enable an employee who cannot have his wage claims determined by the Labor Commissioner because of an arbitration agreement with their employer to request the Labor Commissioner to represent them in the arbitration proceeding.
 The Labor Commissioner shall represent the employee if they are unable to afford counsel and the Labor Commissioner determines, upon conclusion of an informal investigation, that the claim has merit.